daattali/daattali.github.io/test.md

 - Using a name of an R colour, such as `red`, `gold`, `blue3`, or any other name that R supports (for a full list of R colours, type `colours()`)
 - If transparency is allowed in the `colourInput`, the value `transparent` (lowercase) can be used.
 This will update the UI to check the checkbox.
 - Using a 6-character HEX value, either with or without the leading `#`.
 For example, initializing a `colourInput` with any of the following values will all result in the colour red: `ff0000`, `FF0000`, `#ff0000`.
-- Using a 3-character HEX value, either with or without the leading `#`, by automatically doubling every character.
+- Using a 3-character HEX value, either with or without the leading `#`.
+These values will be converted to full HEX values by automatically doubling every character.
 For example, all the following values would result in the same colour: `1ac`, `#1Ac`, `11aacc`.

 ### Works on any device {#compatibility}